Responsible Advertising And Marketing Communications

 b) where the only obligation is to pay the charges for:

-- participation ( announced in advance postal charges, a normal telephone call with a fixed in the offer duration, e-mail cost, phone message etc.)
+i. participation (postal charges announced in advance, a normal telephone call with a fixed in the offer duration, e-mail cost, phone message, etc.);

-In these cases the consumer’s obligations should be clearly states and no further cost should be incurred for packaging or handling.
+In these cases the consumer’s obligations should be clearly stated and no further cost should be incurred for packaging or handling.

 7.3.
 In case the acquisition of a free offer requires the consumer to pay any fees or taxes due on the value of the acquisition, such information has to be clearly stated in the commercial communication.

 7.4.
-A marketing communication should not state or imply that a “guarantee”, “warranty” or other expression having substantially the same meaning, offers the consumer rights additional to those provided by law when it does not.
+If it is not true, marketing communication should not state or imply that a “guarantee”, “warranty” or other expression having substantially the same meaning, offers the consumer rights additional to those provided by law when it does not.
 The terms of any guarantee or warranty, including the name and address of the guarantor, should be easily available to the consumer and limitations on consumer rights or remedies, where permitted by law, should be clear and conspicuous.

 8.1.
 Descriptions, claims or illustrations relating to verifiable facts in a marketing communication should be capable of substantiation.

 9.1.
-Marketing communication should be clearly distinguishable as such, whatever their form and whatever the medium used.
+Marketing communication should be clearly distinguishable as such, whatever the form and whatever the medium used.

 9.2.
-When an advertisement appears in a medium containing news or editorial matter, it should be so presented that it is readily recognisable as an advertisement and where appropriate, labelled as such.
+When an advertisement appears in a medium containing news or editorial matter, it should be so presented that it is readily recognizable as an advertisement and where appropriate, labelled as such.

 9.4.
 The marketing specialist should be subject to identification.
-This also applies to communication, whose sole purpose is to draw attention to communication activities to follow (eg. so-called “teaser advertisements”).
+This does not apply to communication with sole purpose to draw attention to communication activities to follow (e.g. so-called “teaser advertisements”).

 9.5.
-Marketing communication should, where appropriate, include information on the name and contact address to allow users to connect without difficulty with the marketing specialist.
+Marketing communication should, where appropriate, include information on the name and contact address to allow users to get in touch with the marketing specialist without difficulty.

 10.1.
 Commercial communication may use comparisons in case it is needed to illustrate the technical or economic differences, advantages and characteristics of the products.

 10.2.
-Subject of comparison is only objectively substantial, comparable and representative features of the compared goods and services, including their prices.
+Subject to comparison are only objectively substantial, comparable and representative features of the compared goods and services, including their prices.

 10.3.
-The selection criteria have to be clear and the points of comparison should be based on fairly selected, relevant and substantiated facts.
+The selection criteria have to be clear and the points of comparison should be based on fairly selected, relevant and facts capable of substantiation.

 12.1.
 Marketing communication should not contain or refer to any testimonial, endorsement or supportive documentation unless it is genuine, verifiable and relevant.